gymrek-lab/EnsembleTR/README.md

 pip install ensembletr
 ```

-Type `EnsembleTR`.
+Type `ensembletr --help`.
 You should see the help message appear.

 ## Usage